picosh/docs/posts/plain-text-lists.md

 # File extension

-Plain text lists only supports the `.txt` file extension and will ignore all other file extensions.
+Plain text lists only supports the `.lxt` file extension and will ignore all other file extensions.

 # List item